Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Introduction

-For the discretization of the transient semilinear model we combine two methods.
-First, we semidiscretize the space variable employing finite diffences.
-Then, we discretize the resulting semilinear system of ordinary differential equations by an exponential integrator method \cite{hochbruck2005explicit}.
-For simplicity, we focus on the exponential Euler method which is first order but the extension to higher order exponential-based methods in time is straightforward.
-We employ the routine presented in \cite{al2011computing} for computing the action of the corresponding $\varphi$-functions over vector.
-Then, we post-process the results and we use ParaView for visualization.
-We test this strategy on both 2D and 3D non-stationary glioblastoma models employing MRI data for the diffusion coefficient.
-The numerical results show that we can perform $100$ iterations over $32\times32\times32$ computational mesh in less than 3 seconds on a laptop.
+Then, we post-processed the results and used ParaView for visualization.
+We test this strategy on 2D and 3D non-stationary glioblastoma models employing MRI data for the diffusion coefficient.
+The numerical results show that we can perform $100$ iterations over $128\times128\times128$ computational stencil points in less than 10 minutes on the laptop.
 Thus, this simulator can be employed "on the fly".

-The efficiency comes from the fact that the exponential routines are extremely efficient on operators coming from a semidiscretization in space employing finite differences.
-Moreover, the exponential time integrators \cite{hochbruck2010exponential,munoz2023multistage,CROCI2023101966} are designed to solve semilinear problems that the one presented in this article.
-They are suitable for long-time simulations and they are unconditionally stable.
-From the authors understanding, there is only one work in the literature \cite{maddalena2020existence} where the authors employ exponential time integrators for the simulation of cancer models.
-This article aims to underscore the potential of this tool in the simulation of glioblastomas in the human brain.
+While there are many brain tumor simulation codes \cite{ReviewTumors}, the novelty of our method lies in a new implementation using a new algorithm for computing the exponential integrators method.
+From the authors understanding, there is only one work in the literature \cite{maddalena2020existence} where the authors employ exponential time integrators to simulate cancer models.
+Our article aims to underscore the potential of this tool in the simulation of glioblastomas in the human brain.
+In particular, we show that our method is up to two orders of magnitude faster than alternative state-of-the-art methods based on the Crank-Nicolson scheme and finite difference discretization and several times faster than the existing state-of-the-art exponential integrator library \cite{al2011computing}.

-Our future wrok will include development of the parallel version of the simulator, targeting GPGPU cards.
-This will allow us to perform simulations on high resolution data of the brain.
-We also plan to incorporate the drug delivery into our model \cite{McDaniel2013}.
-Having the chemotherapy included into our simulator, we plan to attack the data assimilation problem using the supermodeling technique \cite{PASZYNSKI2022214,SIWIK2022114308}.
+Our future work will include developing the parallel version of the simulator and targeting GPGPU cards.
+This will allow us to perform simulations on high-resolution data from the brain.
+We also plan to incorporate drug delivery into our model \cite{McDaniel2013}.
+With the chemotherapy in our simulator, we plan to attack the data assimilation problem using the supermodeling technique \cite{PASZYNSKI2022214,SIWIK2022114308}.